-- (1) The duration and preservation of the fund - (2) The mission of the University and the donor-restricted endowment fund - (3) General economic conditions - (4) The possible effects of inflation and deflation - (5) The expected total return from income and the appreciation of investments

-- (6) Other resources of the University - (7) The investment policies of the University
+- (1) The duration and preservation of the fund - (2) The mission of the University and the donor-restricted endowment fund - (3) General economic conditions - (4) The possible effects of inflation and deflation - (5) The expected total return from income and the appreciation of investments - (6) Other resources of the University - (7) The investment policies of the University

-Fundraising Activities
+Fundraising and Advertising Activities

-The University has included fundraising costs in purchased services on the accompanying combined statements of activities.
-The University incurred \$5.0 million and \$3.6 million of fundraising costs in the fiscal years ended June 30, 2022 and 2021, respectively.
+The University has included fundraising and advertising costs in purchased services on the accompanying combined statements of activities.
+The University incurred \$5.1 million and \$5.0 million of fundraising costs, and \$477 thousand and \$227 thousand in advertising costs in the fiscal years ended June 30, 2023 and 2022, respectively.